Visit your health professional at least 4 to 6 weeks before your trip to check whether you need any vaccinations or other preventive measures.

 Check the lastest country-specific information and advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website or from NHS (Scotland) on the fitfortravel website.
 Useful information and advice about healthcare abroad is also available on the NHS Choices website.

-Medical services in East Timor are limited, particularly outside Dili.
+Medical services in Timor-Leste are limited, particularly outside Dili.
 There are very few dental and optical services.
 In the event of a medical emergency, evacuation to Australia or Singapore is likely to be the only option for treatment.
 Make sure you have adequate travel health insurance and accessible funds to cover the cost of any medical treatment abroad and repatriation.

 If you need emergency medical assistance during your trip seek up to date local advice from foreign residents and/or dial 110 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you are referred to a medical facility for treatment.